 In 1942, the hospital instituted electric shock therapy, hydrotherapy and later lobotomy as methods of treatment for the mentally ill.
 These “treatments” were nothing short of brutally inhumane.
 Patients were restrained in wet canvas for up to six hours at a time and forced into seizures by means of electric shock.
 The worst and most terrifying of these treatments was the prefrontal lobotomy, a form of psychosurgery that involved scrambling the frontal lobe of the brain with a sharp metal instrument inserted through the upper eye socket.

 The hospital fell into steep decline in the late 1900s with the introduction of modern medicinal treatments, until it finally closed its doors in 1993.
-Aside from a few remaining historical documents, the dark history of the castle and its patients has long been obscured, ignored and forgotten.
 The building was declared a National Historic Landmark in 1997.

 Images of Binghamton State Hospital

 Main Image Gallery: Binghamton State Hospital

 - Drunkard's Refuge: The Lessons of the New York State Inebriate Asylum, by John W. Crowley and William L. White